freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-a-template-engine.english.md

 You should change the response for the <code>/</code> route to use <code>res.render()</code>.
 This method takes a string of a file path as an argument.
 The path can be a relative path (relative to views), or an absolute path, and does not require a file extension.

 If all went as planned, your app home page will stop showing the message "Pug template is not defined." and will now display a message indicating you've successfully rendered the Pug template!

 Submit your page when you think you've got it right.
+If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/3515cd676ea4dfceab4e322f59a37791'>here</a>.

 </section>